Profit ≠ Success: Why a ‘Triple Bottom Line’ Shows the Full Picture

 3 minute read

-Running a business today means more than just making money.
-As Canadian entrepreneurs, we have a chance to grow our businesses in a way that reflects our values—not just what we offer, but how we work and who we serve.
+Running a business in 2025 means more than just making money.
+As Canadian entrepreneurs, we have a chance to grow our businesses in a way that reflects our shared values.

 That’s where the Triple Bottom Line comes in.
 It’s a framework that measures success across three areas—People, Planet, and Profit—so your growth can be profitable, sustainable, and impactful.